Hollywood producer Arnon Milchan testifies at Netanyahu bribery trial over gifts 'supply line' - ExBulletin

 Hollywood producer Arnon Milchan testifies at Netanyahu bribery trial over gifts ‘supply line’

-JERUSALEM (AP) Hollywood producer Arnon Milchan was testifying at the corruption trial of Israeli Prime Minister Benjamin Netanyahus on Sunday to answer questions about an alleged champagne and cigar supply line flowing to the Israeli leader and his wife allegedly in exchange assistance with Milchans staff and business needs.
+JERUSALEM (AP) An Israeli producer of blockbuster Hollywood films spoke at Prime Minister Benjamin Netanyahu’s corruption trial on Sunday, describing how he routinely delivered tens of thousands of dollars worth of champagne, cigars and other requested gifts by the Israeli leader.

-Milchan, who appeared via video link from the English town of Brighton, near his home, is a key witness whose testimony is essential for prosecutors trying to prove Netanyahu committed fraud and breach of trust in one of the three cases brought against him. .
+Arnon Milchan, who appeared via video link from the British city of Brighton, near his home, is a key witness whose testimony is essential for prosecutors trying to prove Netanyahu committed fraud and breach of trust in the one of three cases brought against him.

 |